tim-shand/homelab-onprem/README.md

 Welcome to my personal home lab! :wave:
 This project provides an environment for self-hosting and experimenting with different technologies.
 A base for hands-on learning, developing knowledge and improving skills in DevOps and Cloud platforms.
+Bootstrapped, deployed and continuously managed using Terraform and GitHub Actions workflows.

 ## :office: Physical Hardware